manuelbomi/Enterprise-Progressive-Delivery-for-K8s--Canary-Blue_Green-A_B-Shadow-Deployments-for-DevOps-MLOps/README.md

 ## Introduction & Goals

-Progressive delivery lets teams deploy new application versions or ML models **gradually** to production, observe their behavior, and either promote or roll back based on run-time signals (latency, errors, and model-specific metrics like accuracy or data drift).
+Progressive delivery allows teams to deploy new application versions or ML models **gradually** to production, observe their behavior, and either promote or roll back based on run-time signals (latency, errors, and model-specific metrics like accuracy or data drift).
 This approach reduces risk and enables faster iteration.

 This README explains *how* progressive delivery is implemented in Kubernetes-based enterprise environments and provides concrete examples you can copy into your repos.